ddev/ddev.com/src/content/blog/maintainer-job-description.md

 - Proven experience with open source project maintenance or similar roles.
 - Strong knowledge of the DDEV project and its technology stack.
-- Excellent coding skills in Go, with a strong understanding of Linux, Docker, database technologies, and shell scripting.
+- Growing coding skills in Go, with a strong understanding of Linux, Docker, database technologies, and shell scripting.
-- Understanding of software development best practices.
+- Understanding and commitment to software development best practices.
 - Strong problem-solving skills and the ability to handle complex technical challenges.
 - Excellent communication and mentoring skills, with the ability to work well with a diverse community and foster a culture of learning and growth.
 - Strong understanding of software security practices.